egoist/joycon/README.md

 })
 ```

-By default only `.js` and `.json` file are parsed, otherwise raw data will be returned, so you can add custom loader to parse them:
+By default only `.js`, `.cjs`, and `.json` file are parsed, otherwise raw data will be returned, so you can add custom loader to parse them:

 ```js
 const joycon = new JoyCon()